Managing your Ovarian Cancer Risk

 Therefore, at the present time, we recommend that women with BRCA1 or BRCA2 alterations consider risk-reducing ovarian surgery, by removing ovaries and fallopian tubes, to manage the risk of ovarian cancer.
-This is typically recommended at approximately the age of 40 years for carriers of BRCA1 alterations.
-Because the cancers in BRCA2 alteration carriers tend to occur at later ages, this surgery may be deferred until the age of approximately 45 years in such women.
+This is typically recommended at approximately the age of 40 years for carriers of BRCA gene alterations, but may be considered from 35 years of age onwards if there is a strong family history of early onset ovarian cancer.

 In the video below, Dr Michael O'Leary explains how to manage your risk of ovarian cancer in more detail.

 The decision to undergo risk-reducing ovarian surgery, and indeed the time at which it should be undertaken, is a difficult one.
 This surgery has a significant impact on fertility and family planning, and brings on an early (premature) menopause, which can be associated with negative consequences.
 In the next video here below, Dr O'Leary discusses how this surgery impacts your risk of cancer, how it impacts your health otherwise, and how you can manage the impact of premature menopause.